To report Road Traffic Accidents involving Forest stock (ponies, cattle, pigs, sheep and donkeys) - ring the Police on 999.

 HIT & RUN accidents

-There is a reward of £1000 for information leading to the successful prosecution of drivers convicted of a HIT & RUN accidents involving a Forest animal.
+There is a reward of £1000 for information leading to the successful conviction of drivers prosecuted for failing to stop and report an accident involving a Forest animal.

 The New Forest is a royal former hunting area in Hampshire, and was constituted by William the Conqueror in the 11th century.

 It is a nationally important environment of woodland pasture, heath, bog and the remains of 17th, 18th & 19th century coppices and timber plantations.
 It retains many of the agricultural practices conceded by the Crown in historical times to local people.
 Principal of these is the depasturing of ponies, cattle, pigs and donkeys in the Open Forest by authorised local inhabitants known as Commoners.

 The New Forest is an outstanding recreational area for walking and horse riding.